Image: Poster for the Nights of Grief & Mystery 2019 UK tour

-A huge thank you to everyone who was able to make it along to Nights of Grief & Mystery in Edinburgh on Tuesday 11th June, 2019!
+A huge thank you to everyone who was able to make it along to the Nights of Grief & Mystery concert in Edinburgh on Tuesday 11th June, 2019!

-What a journey, Stephen, Gregory, Lisa, Colleen and Adam took us on.
-Amazing artistry, musicianship, and storytelling offered fiercely, sincerely and tenderly as true lovers of Life can sometimes do.
+What a deep yet hopeful journey Stephen, Gregory, Lisa, Colleen and Adam took us on.
+Together, they shared with us their amazing artistry, musicianship, and storytelling offered fiercely, sincerely and tenderly as the true lovers of Life can do.

-It was a sell-out show and the whole house was on its feet by the end of night, crying, hugging, dancing – stranger and lover alike, demanding a raucous encore.
+It was a sell-out show and much of the house was on its feet by the end of night, crying, hugging, dancing – stranger and kin alike, raucously inviting yet another encore.

-Many thanks to all the helpers who make this possible – on the road, in the details, from past events, those tirelessly working in the background in other countries, and of course also the volunteers on the night.
+Many sincere thanks to all the helpers who made this unforgettable night possible – on the road, on the streets, in the details, from past events, those tirelessly working in the background in other countries, and of course, our wonderful host of volunteers on the night.

-But only the community can really give it purpose and life – and that’s what you good folks brought to the table.
-Curious hearts, open to the unexpected, not quite sure what you were getting yourselves into.
+Only our inter-communities can really give an event like this purpose and life – and that’s what you good people brought to the table.
+You came with curious hearts, open to the unexpected, and perhaps not quite sure what you were getting yourselves into.
 So bless you all for showing up anyway.

-Perhaps we can dream together another Nights of Grief & Mystery encounter further down the road…
+Perhaps we can dream together another encounter with Nights of Grief & Mystery further down the road…